 The Bystander Intervention programme is open to all UCC students and staff.

-The programme comprises 5 workshops.
-The first 4 workshops are self-directed and online, accessible through Canvas.
-The final workshop is usually classroom-based but will be delivered live via MS Teams for the remainder of the academic year, owing to Covid-19 restrictions.
+The programme comprises 6 workshops.
+The first 5 workshops are self-directed and online, accessible through Canvas.
+The final, live facilitated workshop is usually delivered twice a week during the academic year, with one session delivered via MS Teams and the other delivered in-person on campus.

-On completion of the online learning, participants indicate through an online form, their preferred day(s) to attend the live workshop and will be notified of their in-person workshop details, including a link to the workshop.
+On completion of the online self-directed learning, participants indicate through an online form, their preferred day(s) to attend the facilitated workshop and will be notified of their workshop details, including a link to the workshop if via MS Teams or confirmation of the location if in-person.
 The final workshop involves approximately 12 students and provides a safe space to reflect on the learning experience with other participants in the programme.

-To secure university accreditation for completion for the Bystander Intervention Programme, students then complete a one-off assignment to demonstrate their learning experience.
+To secure university accreditation for completion for the Bystander Intervention Programme, students then complete a reflective response to demonstrate their learning experience.

 Upon approval of their submission participants are awarded a university digital badge.